-The Commonwealth Disability Strategy has been overtaken by a new National Disability Strategy 2010-2020 which sets out a ten year national policy framework to improve the lives of people with disability, promote participation and create a more inclusive society.
+The Commonwealth Disability Strategy has been overtaken by the National Disability Strategy 2010-2020, which sets out a ten year national policy framework to improve the lives of people with disability, promote participation and create a more inclusive society.
 A high level two-yearly report will track progress against each of the six outcome areas of the Strategy and present a picture of how people with disability are faring.
-The first of these reports will be available in 2014, and will be available at www.fahcsia.gov.au.
+The first of these reports will be available in late 2014, and can be found at www.dss.gov.au.